jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/why-choose-us.md

     img: "/img/icon-number-05.jpg"
     nameimg: reason5
     title: Fully Personalized Attention
-    paragraph: We are not a center of mass attention and therefore we do not delegate functions.
+    paragraph: We are not a center of mass attention, and therefore, we do NOT delegate functions.
 You Will Always Be Attended by your Trusted Specialist.
   - type: 2
     img: "/img/icon-number-06.jpg"